Marie-Hélène Prémont: Career

 She has won the Canadian National Elite Women's Championship in 2003, 2004, 2005, 2006, 2007, and 2008.

 She won a bronze in the 2003 World Cup circuit in Kaprun, Austria.
-At the 2004 Summer Olympics she won a silver medal.
+At the 2004 Summer Olympics, she won a silver medal.
 She won three silver medals in the 2004 World Cup Circuit in Mont-Sainte-Anne, Quebec, Fort William, Scotland and Livigno, Italy.
-She won two gold medals in the 2005 World Cup circuit in Spa Francorchamps, Belgium and Mont Sainte Anne, Quebec.
-She won two gold medals in the 2006 World Cup circuit at Mont Sainte Anne, Quebec and Schladming, Austria, and a bronze medal in the 2006 World Championships in Rotorua, New Zealand.
+She won two gold medals in the 2005 World Cup circuit in Spa Francorchamps, Belgium and Mont-Sainte-Anne, Quebec.
+She won two gold medals in the 2006 World Cup circuit at Mont-Sainte-Anne, Quebec and Schladming, Austria, and a bronze medal in the 2006 World Championships in Rotorua, New Zealand.
 At the 2006 Commonwealth Games in Melbourne, she won the gold medal.
 She won 3 silver medals in the 2007 World Cup season at Offenburg, Germany, St. Felicien, Quebec, and Maribor, Slovenia, and finished the 2007 World Cup season in 2nd place overall.

 She had her best season ever in 2008 with two gold medals at Fort William and Mont-Sainte-Anne, three silver and three bronze medals and claiming first place overall after eight of the nine races of the 2008 WC season.
 She was the only woman to win a medal in every World Cup race she entered.
-At the 2008 Beijing Games, she was forced to retire from the race due to hyperventilation.
+At the 2008 Summer Olympics, she was forced to retire from the race due to hyperventilation.

 She decided to postpone retirement and race again in 2009.
-By Madrid she was back to her usual pace, finishing second just 4 seconds back after swapping the lead with Marga Fullana throughout the race.
+By Madrid, she was back to her usual pace, finishing second just 4 seconds back after swapping the lead with Marga Fullana throughout the race.
 At Mont-Sainte-Anne in the 5th race of 2009, Marie was the victim of a flat and a fork lockout problem that resulted in a 10th-place finish, and a 13th place in XCO#6 at Bromont after some breathing difficulties limited her climbing ability.
 Marie finished on the podium again in 5th at the final 2009 World Cup Race in Schladming, finishing the World Cup season in 6th place overall.